-Early 20thC clinker built, copper fastened ships lifeboat to the 11,019gt Norwegian oil tanker M/T Arne Kjøde which was herself built by Deutsche Werft AG, Betrieb Finkenwärder, Hamburg in 1938.
+1930s clinker built, copper fastened ships lifeboat to the 11,019gt Norwegian Motor Tanker (M/T) Arne Kjøde which was herself built by Deutsche Werft AG, Betrieb Finkenwärder, Hamburg in 1938 and registered in Bergen.

-This lifeboat was used in earnest when the M/T Arne Kjøde was torpedoed by U-41 (Commander Kapitänleutnant Gustav-Adolf Mugler) north west of the Outer Hebrides on the 12 November 1939.
+This lifeboat was used in earnest when the Arne Kjøde was torpedoed by U-41 (Commander Kapitänleutnant Gustav-Adolf Mugler) north west of the Outer Hebrides on the 12 November 1939.
 Of the ship’s complement, 5 died and 35 survived.
-At the time of the sinking the M/T Arne Kjøde was a ‘neutral’ vessel and unescorted.
-M/T Arne Kjøde was the first Norwegian ship to be torpedoed without warning and sunk in WW2 (it was not the first Norwegian ship to be sunk in WW2 as another Norwegian ship had already sunk after hitting a German mine).
+At the time of the sinking the Arne Kjøde was a ‘neutral’ vessel and unescorted.
+Arne Kjøde was the first Norwegian ship to be torpedoed without warning and sunk in WW2 (it was not the first Norwegian ship to be sunk in WW2 as several Norwegian ship had already sunk after hitting a German mine or being shelled).

 Royal Navy reports following the sinking of M/T Arne Kjøde